 I was tired and burned out back then, after six years of vagabonding, but somehow it took me another two years after writing about my struggles with my nomadic life and my longing for a home base to finally sign a lease.
 Back then, I still wasn’t quite sure where I wanted to settle down – New York was the only city in the world that was calling me, but I was getting tired of having to leave every six months because of visa restrictions.

 When I found out a few months after writing that post in 2016 that I had won a Green Card, i.e. the right to live and work in the U.S., living in New York permanently suddenly became a viable option.
 I am not sure where I’d be now had that not happened.
 Waiting for my Green Card to be processed meant I had to stay on the road for another year, even though I was more than ready for a break from traveling, but at least now the end was in sight, and I had something to work towards.

 And then I was finally holding my permanent residency in my hands, and I got a mix of both cold and itchy feet.

-There were a few things I wanted to tick off my bucket list before putting down roots, such as walking the Camino de Santiago.
-The five-week pilgrimage was not only one of the highlights of my 2017 travels, but of all my travels, and it allowed me to not only wander across Spain and get to know the country in a completely different way, but to also do some much-needed soul searching; giving myself the chance to focus on nothing but myself.
+There were a few things I wanted to tick off my bucket list before putting down roots, like walking the Camino de Santiago.
+The five-week pilgrimage was not only one of the highlights of my 2017 travels, but of all my travels, and it allowed me to not only wander across Spain and get to know the country in a very unique way, but to also do some much-needed soul searching; giving me the chance to focus on nothing but myself.